+Mobility management is needed because the IP address of a mobile node may change as the node moves.
 Mobility management functions may be implemented at different layers of the protocol stack.
-At the IP (network) layer, mobility management can be client-based or network-based.
+At the IP (network) layer, mobility management can be client-based or networkbased.